 Designated Villain: Excluding the first battle in the game, every time Bowser fights the Mario Bros. he's technically not doing anything wrong since he's been struck with amnesia and is either simply following Popple's orders or possessed by Cackletta.

 Popple will be taking this status, too, see?
-He even made a reappearance in Dream Team; but he unforunately, turns into The Scrappy in that game.
+He even made a reappearance in Dream Team, albeit only for a bit part.

 Evil Is Sexy: Averted with Cackletta, who is the first real female villain in the franchise to do so.